GeniusDai/cppev/README.md

         $ cd unittest && ctest

+# Getting Started

+Please see the examples and there is a tutorial.

 # Issues and Maintenance

-* Due to rapid development, regression issue may occur intermittently in the dev branch.
-Try git pull when you're blocked by compile/runtime issue.

-* Repo will be long-term maintained, author will keep working on the todo-list.
+Repo will be long-term maintained, author will keep working on the todo-list.
 If you found any shortage or any new feature nice to have, feel free to raise an issue.

-* First release may be in 2025 due to author need some time to make sure the architecture is well designed.
+First release may be in 2024 due to author need some time to make sure the architecture is well designed.
 So before this day API may be changed.